pimotte/nomic/README.md

 **331** *I'll be Back!*

-A player may at any time create an issue stating they are on hiatus, with the label "hiatus".
+A player may at any time create an issue stating they are on hiatus, with the label "Hiatus".
 As long as this issue exists, this player will be consider to be a non-player for all intents and purposes, including but not limited to voting and jury selection.